k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ##### External Business Parameters

-- Add external business parameters to the data generation flow, such as City and State, to enable the user to set their values in the TDM task's parameters if the user wishes to override the parameter's default value as set in the TDM implementation.
+- If users wish to override the default values of parameters that are set in the TDM implementation, they should be able to set their own values.
+Such overriding is facilitated only if external business parameters, such as City and State, are to be added to data generation flows.
 The editor of the parameter depends on the parameter type.
 Spaces and special characters — except for an underscore — are not allowed in the External Name setting.

   Click [here](15_tdm_integrating_the_tdm_portal_with_broadway_editors.md) for more information about integrating the TDM portal with the Broadway editors, as well as implementation guides for MTable and Distribution parameters.